+Archeion is Ontario's Archival Information Network, an online research tool providing access to archival descriptions of archival records held by members of the Archives Association of Ontario (AAO).
 The AAO represents archives and archivists who are committed to promoting the preservation and use of the documentary heritage of Ontario.
-It provides educational and outreach programs for archivists across the province and promotes professional standards, procedures and practices in archival repositories.
+The AAO provides educational and outreach programs for archivists across the province and promotes professional standards, procedures and practices in archival repositories.

 Archival institutions which are members of the AAO are eligible to have an institutional page in Archeion and can contribute descriptions about their archives to Archeion.
 If you are an archives interested in joining the AAO and making use of Archeion, read the Joining Archeion FAQ.
 You can also learn more about Archeion on the AAO website.

 If you are a researcher interested in learning how to find people or archival records in Archeion, read the Help page.